smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 * restart with the same command
   - notice line at the beginning: `LocalSmartDataLakeBuilder$ - recovering application SDLB_training runId=1 lastAttemptId=1 [main]`
   - notice the changed DAG, no download

+## SDL Viewer
+There is a new extension of SDLB which visualize the configuration and its documentation.
+This acts as an data catalog and presents beside the dependencies (DAG) all metadata information of dataObject and Actions.
+The viewer runs in a seperate container and can be launched browsing to [localhost:5000](http://localhost:5000).
+> Note: there is still an issue with parsing "unresolved" variables.
+If you see just "Loading", uncomment out the `$METASTOREPW` in `config/global.conf`.

 :warning: TODO